intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 9xx - The Emergency Rules
 ====

-901 - Your All-Purpose Survival Kit: Improvise, Adapt, Overcome
+901 - "Your All-Purpose Survival Kit: Improvise, Adapt, Overcome"

-902 - Always know your exits
+902 - "Always know your exits"

-903 - Hide the women and children
+903 - "Hide the women and children"

+904 - "Always carry a knife"

+905 - "Priorities: Shelter, Water, Food, Fire"

-994 - A wounded animal can heal - and attack again
+994 - "A wounded animal can heal - and attack again"

-995 - Flee if you can, stand if you must
+995 - "Flee if you can, stand if you must"

-996 - Remember - It's always safest to nuke it from orbit
+996 - "Remember - It's always safest to nuke it from orbit"

-997 - Two in the head, one in the heart [modification of the Double-Tap rule, for the zombie apocalypse]
+997 - "Two in the head, one in the heart"
+* Modification of the Zombieland Double-Tap rule.
+You know, for the zombie apocalypse...

-998 - You were going to die anyway
+998 - "You were going to die anyway - who wants to live forever?"

 999 - If you must go to war, remember - there are no rules